 The next resonance Mercury - Jupiter - Saturn is inaccurate.
 Its synodic period is approximately equal to 14/9 of the last period.
-More accurate resonance 9:727 with synodic period 178.72 yr and mismatch time 329358 yr was computed in a more detailed study.
+By more detailed study can be computed more accurate resonance 9:727 with synodic period 178.72 yr and mismatch time 329358 yr.

-computed in a more detailed study.
 The next resonance Mercury - Saturn - Neptune has approximately the same synodic period 179.45 yr.
-All this is in accordance with the next resonance Jupiter - Saturn - Neptune with a synodic period 178.95 yr.
+All of this is in accordance with the next resonance Jupiter - Saturn - Neptune with a synodic period 178.95 yr.
 And even more, the next resonance Jupiter - Saturn - Uranus has almost the same synodic period 179.56 yr.
-If the mean motion of Jupiter is excluded from the equations that expressed these resonances a three-planet resonance Saturn -Uranus - Neptune (1:4) is derived with almost the same synodic period 179.35 yr.
-Therefore four giant planets are involved in a four-planet resonance with a period of repetition approximately equal to 179 yr.
+If the mean motion of Jupiter is excluded from the equations that expressed these resonances it is derived a three-planet resonance Saturn - Uranus - Neptune (1:4) with almost the same synodic period 179.35 yr.
+Therefore four giants planet are involved in a four-planet resonance with a period of repetition approximately equal to 179 yr.

-The next two resonances have almost equal synodic periods of $635 \ yr$ .
-If the mean motion of Uranus is excluded from the equations that express these resonances an accurate three-planet resonance Jupiter - Saturn - Pluto (19:32) with the same synodic period and mismatch time 43633 yr is derived.
+The next two resonances have almost equal synodic periods of 635 yr.
+If the mean motion of Uranus is excluded from the equations that expressed these resonances it is derived an accurate three-planet resonance Jupiter -Saturn - Pluto (19:32) with the same synodic period and mismatch time 43633 yr.
 Therefore the last resonance in Table 9 must be excluded and considered as a coincidence.
-By more detailed study some linear relations between the mean motions of Jupiter, Saturn, Uranus and Pluto can be derived.
+By more detailed study can be derived some linear relations between the mean motions of Jupiter, Saturn, Uranus and Pluto.
 Most accurate of them is: